 Are Some Carbs Better Than Others?

-This is the most critical part of the conversation.
+This is where many people get confused about carbohydrates.
 Not all carbohydrates are created equal.
 The health impact of carbs depends almost entirely on their quality, which determines how they behave in your body.

 Complex vs. Simple Carbs: What’s the Difference?